 To contact the Board of Education, email or call individual members.
 For general information regarding the district, please call (440) 647-7974.

-Wellington Exempted Village Schools provides high expectations for students, promotes pride in school and community, and creates opportunities for social and emotional growth for all.
+The Wellington Exempted Village School District's goal is to provide high expectations for all students, to promote pride in school and community, and to create opportunities for social and emotional growth.

-The Wellington Exempted Village School District is a supportive, student-centered community committed to providing opportunities that develop the whole child through focusing on the student and student achievement, making data-driven decisions by using collaboration and professional development.
+The Wellington Exempted Village School District is a supportive, student-based community committed to providing opportunities that develop the whole student through focusing on academic achievement, collaborative data-driven decisions and professional development.